 The Design Competition

-Professor of Architectural Design at the University of Toronto, Eric Arthur, together with his students, came up with the idea of an international design competition.
+Professor of Architectural Design at the University of Toronto Eric Arthur and his students came up with the idea of an international design competition.
 Professor Arthur convinced City Council to carry out the competition.
 He then organized and became the chairman of the five-person architect judging panel.
 The jury included Sir William Holford, Charles Edward “Ned” Pratt, Ernesto Rogers, Eero Saarinen and Gordon Stephenson.

 Mayor Nathan Phillips said, “An eminent jury will select the winner, and the City will accept its decision.”
 The first prize was $25,000 with $1 million in fees and a budget increased to $18 million.

 With an April 1958 deadline, 510 entries were received from 42 countries.
-Design models were set up in the Horticultural Building at the CNE, and the materials took up the entire space.
+Design models were set up in the Horticultural Building at Exhibition Place, and the materials took up the entire space.
 It took six days for the judges to narrow it down to eight finalists.

 The winning design was by Viljo Revell and Associates from Helsinki, Finland.
 The announcement made front-page news.
 Its style was fresh, modern and futuristic.

 Mayor Nathan Phillips turned the first sod in November 1961 for City Hall, Toronto’s fourth building.
 In recognition of his work advocating for the building of new City Hall, the square was named in his honour.

 Construction began, and the project’s contractor was Anglin Norcross Ontario Limited.
 Assisting Viljo Revell was Toronto’s modernist architectural firm of John B Parkin Associates, with John C Parkin as the principal in charge during construction.